Public Health Accreditation

 Public Health Accreditation is a voluntary national program developed to measure health department performance against an established set of nationally recognized, practice-focused, and evidenced-based standards.
 Public Health Accreditation is overseen by the Public Health Accreditation Board (PHAB) and jointly supported by the Centers for Disease Control and Prevention (CDC) and the Robert Wood Johnson Foundation.
 Accreditation required the close inspection of our core programs, policies, and processes to ensure that they not only met the standards set by PHAB, but that we continuously work to improve how we deliver Public Health to everyone who lives, learns, works, or plays in Howard County.

 HCHD was accredited on August 21, 2019.
 Accredited status lasts for 5 years and requires annual progress reports to ensure continuous program and process improvement.
 A list of the state, local and tribal health departments who have achieved accreditation or reaccreditation nationwide is available on the Public Health Accreditation Board Who Is Accredited page.

-The Public Health Accreditation Board is currently showcasing the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:
+The Public Health Accreditation Board showcases the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:

 The accreditation assessment process provides valuable, measurable feedback to health departments on their strengths and areas for improvement.

 A recent report summarizes data collected to assess the impacts of accreditation: